CormacM22/EmergingTechnologies/README.md

 Follow these steps to run the program:

 - Clone this repository and open it in Visual Studio Code.
-- Cick the button, "run all", to run trigrams.ipynb.
+- Click the button, "run all", to run trigrams.ipynb.

 **References**